 When the paddy wagon moved, the people were allowed to crawl.
 But if someone tried to lean on the seats or raised their head, they immediately flew in.
-Then the riot police got bored, and they told to kneel down and sing the anthem of Belarus.
+Then the riot police got bored, and they said to kneel down and sing the anthem of Belarus.
 This was filmed on the phone.
-As the paddy wagon drove, the surrounding cars honked.
+When the paddy wagon was driving, the surrounding cars honked.
 But if the drivers knew what was going on inside, they would not be honking - they would have taken these paddy wagons by storm.

-When we were brought to [the detention center] in Zhodino, we were told: "Goodbye to life, they will kill you here."
-But, to our surprise, they accepted us normally.
+When we were brought to [the detention center] in Zhodino, we were told: "Farewell to life, here they will kill you."
+But, to our surprise, we were received normally there.
 The colony employees showed cruelty only until the SOBR members left.
 People were glad that they were in prison - most of all they were afraid that they would be taken back to Minsk by paddy wagons.

 I stayed there for three or four hours.
 The colonel came for me, they took me out, went to look for my things.
 Those with whom I was, were glad that they let me go and I could tell about what was happening.
 At the exit we were met by a representative of the consulate.
 I was deported from Belarus with a ban on entry for five years and taken to Smolensk.

 If there was no ban, I would return to work in Belarus.
 There are unique people.
 They perceive change with a plus sign and are united by one goal.